JoseAlbDR/nodepop-fullstack/README.md

 # CRUD Operations

+General CRUD operations explained next, for all endpoints available in the API please refer to API Documentation.

 ## CRUD Operations on Products

 NodePop allows authorized users ("user" and "admin" roles) to perform CRUD operations on products.